-Not only can it charge up your battery when its running low, but by attaching a permanent SAE connection lead to your bike, you can simply plug it in whenever it’s not in use.
+A battery tender like an Optimate, is one of the most useful motorcycle accessories you can own.
+Not only can it charge up your battery when it's run low, but by attaching a permanent SAE connection lead to your bike, you can plug it in whenever you aren't using it.

-The Optimate will drip feed the battery, ceasing the charge whenever the battery gets full so as not to overcharge it (or waste electricity).
-It will keep it topped up ready to go and even extend your battery's lifespan.
+The Optimate will drip-feed your battery, and as soon as it gets full, it will stop the charge so as not to risk any damage (or waste electricity!).
+A trickle charger like this will keep your motorcycle battery topped up and ready to go, and it can even extend your battery's lifespan!

-Fortunately, setting this up is really easy and relatively cheap.
-Battery tenders come in a range of sizes and costs so shop around for one to suit your needs and budget.
-I'm using the Optimate II, it cost me around £50 and came with all the leads and connections included.
+Setting up your trickle charger can seem a bit intimidating for a beginner but actually, it is pretty easy and cheap to do.
+Battery tenders come in a range of sizes and costs, so shop around for one to suit your needs and budget.
+I'm using the Optimate II and it cost me around £30 with all the leads and connections included.
+Bargain!

-There you have it, the whole process can be done in about 10 minutes and keeps your bike ready to go when you need it.
+And that's all there really is to it!
+The whole process can be done in about 10 minutes and keeps your bike ready to go whenever you need it.